-Distinctive features: Arachnoid trichomes chiefly on underside of leaves and young branches; flowers functionally unisexual; nectary of 5 free glands.
+Distinctive features: Arachnoid trichomes chiefly on leaves underside and young branches; flowers functionally unisexual; nectary of 5 free glands.

-Distribution: A chiefly temperate genus with ~65 species, distributed in North America, Europe, and Asia, with only five species from Mexico to NW South America, including the West Indies.
+Distribution: A chiefly temperate genus with ca. 65 species, distributed in the North America, Europe, and Asia, with only 5 species from Mexico to NW South America, including the West Indies.